LeporidaeLepus/leetcode-record/algorithm.md

 #### 0-1 Knapsack Problem

+Items have attribute A and B (weight and value), the container has a limit of attribute A(bagsize) and every item can be put into the container **only once**. (put or not put, a 0-1 problem) We want to get the max value of items put into the container.

 1. 2D array
 2. 1D array (if the last row/column can be reused)
     - be care of the traversal order

 - If the question wants the minimum difference between 2 subarrays (or any question involves **subtraction or `-`**), than we can use **sum/2** as the volume of the bag.
     > [1049.
 Last Stone Weight II](https://leetcode.com/problems/last-stone-weight-ii/)

+#### Complete Knapsack Problem

+Every item can be put into the container **infinite times**.

+&nbsp;

 > <big>**Combination**</big>
 >